-World ranked and current WBO Global and WBC Asia super middleweight champion, Aidos Yerbosynuly (10-0, 8 KOs), will defend his titles and will compete for the WBA international title, against Namibian contender, Lucas Nd...
+World ranked and current WBO Global, WBC Asia and WBA International super middleweight champion from Kazakhstan, Aidos Yerbossynuly (11-0, 9 KOs), will defend his title, against Australian contender, Rocky Jerkich (17-1,...

 Kazakh contender, Nursultan Zhangabayev, defeated Filipino, Arnel Tinampay, with a wide ten rounds unanimous decision, to conquer the vacant super welterweight World Boxing Council (WBC) Asia Title, in the main event, Sunday night, at the Krylia Sovetov Arena, in Moscow, Russia, in another event of Suleimen Promotions.